Barry Bonds: Early life

 Barry Lamar Bonds was born on July 24, 1964, in Riverside, California, to Patricia (née Howard) and then-future Major League right fielder Bobby Bonds.
 Bonds grew up on the San Francisco Peninsula in San Carlos, California, where he attended Arundel Elementary School.
 His father spent the first seven seasons of his Major League career with the San Francisco Giants, where he played with future National Baseball Hall of Famers Willie Mays, Gaylord Perry, Willie McCovey, and Juan Marichal.
 His father Bobby played in right field and with Mays playing in center field, the Giants had a venerable defensive tandem that worked together to cover a lot of ground on the field, and Mays became Barry's godfather.
-As a child, Bonds would spend time in the Giants clubhouse and had to choke up on his baseball bat that he carried around because it was too heavy for him at the time, something that he would stick with for the rest of his life.
-He also attended the Carey School, which overlooks Junípero Serra High School in San Mateo, California, where he would later attend.
+As a child, Bonds would spend time in the Giants home clubhouse and dugout at Candlestick Park and had to choke up on his baseball bat that he carried around because it was too heavy for him at the time, something that he would stick with for the rest of his life.
+Before Arundel, he attended the Carey School, which overlooks Junípero Serra High School in San Mateo, California, where he would also later attend.
 He excelled in baseball, basketball, and football.
 He played on the junior varsity team during his freshman year and on the varsity team for the remainder of his high school career.
 Frustrated with Bonds’ progress in junior biology, his teacher told him that baseball will never get him anywhere.
-He garnered a .467 batting average his senior year, and was named prep All-American.
-The Giants drafted Bonds in the second round (39th overall) of the 1982 MLB draft as a high school senior, but the Giants and Bonds were unable to agree on contract terms when Tom Haller's maximum offer was $70,000 ($ today) and Bonds's minimum to go pro was $75,000, so Bonds instead decided to attend college.

-Bonds was inducted into the Serra Athletics Hall of Fame in 1992.
+Bonds garnered a .467 batting average his senior year, and was named prep All-American.
+The Giants drafted Bonds in the second round (39th overall) of the 1982 MLB draft as a high school senior, but the Giants and Bonds were unable to agree on contract terms when Tom Haller's maximum offer was $70,000 ($ today) and Bonds's minimum to go pro was $75,000, and Mays helped advise Bonds to instead attend college.
+Bonds, along with late Major League Baseball pitcher Danny Frisella, were inducted into the Serra Athletics Hall of Fame in 1992.